hanshanley/tracking-takes/README.md

 We collect articles from 1,003 websites labeled as having "low" or "very low" factual reporting by Media-Bias/Fact-Check.
 We extend this list with conspiracy theory-promoting websites identified by Hanley et al..
 Our list of unreliable news websites includes pseudo-science sites like vaccine.news, state-propaganda outlets such as rt.com, and partisan websites with low-factuality ratings like the liberal-leaning occupydemocrats.com.

 ### Mixed-Reliability Websites
-We collect articles from 1,012 mixed-reliability news websites labeled as having mixedfactual reporting by Media-Bias/Fact-Check.
+We collect articles from 1,012 mixed-reliability news websites labeled as having mixed factual reporting by Media-Bias/Fact-Check.
 This list includes websites across the political spectrum, such as foxnews.com, nypost.com, and theguardian.com.

-Reliable News Websites.
+### Reliable News Websites.
 We collect articles from 2,061 \textit{reliable} news websites labeled as having high, very high, or mostly factual reporting by Media-Bias/Fact-Check.
 The category "mostly factua" is included to capture sources with strong reputations like The Washington Post.
 This list features websites such as reuters.com and apnews.com.